fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 # DISCOUNT VALUE

 In the beginning of the project, we mentioned that the telecommunication company is looking to create a discount program that will still be profitable for the company.
 Using the machine learning model that we created in the previous section, we are now already able to predict which customers are likely to churn.
 We first need to graph a line of best fit where the x axis is tenure in years and the y axis is the annual charge of customers.
 To assess if a customer who is predicted to churn is worth retending by providing a discount, the particular customer's tenure in years and annual charge will be plotted on the same graph, and the distance between that customer's data point and the line of best fit will be calculated, resulting in the maximum amount of discount that can be provided for that particular customer, that is, if the data point is above the line of best fit.
-Otherwise, that means the customer is of no value, and retending the customer would not be profitable in that case.
+If the data point falls below the line of best fit, that means the customer is of no value, and retending the customer would not be profitable in that case as the company is already in the red for maintaining the customer.

 ```python